- Commissions ▼

 Kenyon G. Mansfield

 Kenyon P/JX 292315 served on the 1958 - 1960 commission as Chief Radio Supervisor.
-He served in the Royal Navy from 1942 – 1975 on a diversity of ships: HMS St George – HMS Onslaught – HMS Scylla – HMS Fowey – HMS Pepys – HMS Amethyst -HMS Venerable – HMS Implacable – HMS Fierce – HMS Vanguard – HMS Newfoundland – HMS Ceylon – HMS Kenya – HMS Gambia – HMS Birmingham – HMS Burmuda – HMS Mercury – Staff CRS to Nottingham RNR.
+He served in the Royal Navy from 1942 – 1975 on a diversity of ships: HMS St George – HMS Onslaught – HMS Scylla – HMS Fowey – HMS Pepys – HMS Amethyst -HMS Venerable – HMS Implacable – HMS Fierce – HMS Vanguard – HMS Newfoundland – HMS Ceylon – HMS Kenya – HMS Gambia – HMS Birmingham – HMS Bermuda – HMS Mercury – Staff CRS to Nottingham RNR.
 He was a member of the Norwich Branch of the Royal Naval Association, where this information was obtained.
 Kenyon passed away on August 9, 2017 aged 92.

 L. V. M. Martin

 L. V. M. Martin served on HMS Gambia under Captain Sir Peter William Gretton, which would have been 1952 - 1954.
 I do not know his rank.
 He wrote the article "A Backward Glance to Late Boyhood" about the training of boys in the Royal Navy, in the October 1987 issue of The Naval Review.